ernestomr87/backend-challenges-to-do/challenges/beginner/api-contact-form.md

 ## Introduction

-The "Simple Contact Form API" challenge is designed to build a RESTful API that handles sending messages from a contact form.
+The "Simple Contact Form API" challenge is designed to build a REST API that handles sending messages from a contact form.

 ### Objectives